Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 And remember that self-care is really important if you ever feel isolated when working from home.
 Make sure to always check in with yourself and others who may be working remotely as well.

-In addition to email, chat and video calls, Kudos® is also a great way to connect with your team.
-Kind words of peer-to-peer recognition go a long way in troubled times – boosting morale, increasing engagement and inspiring much-needed smiles!
-Want to learn more?
-Use the chatbot below to start the conversation!
+In addition to email, chat and video calls, Kudos is also a great way to connect with your team.
+Kind words of peer-to-peer recognition go a long way – boosting morale, increasing engagement and inspiring happiness.

 The number of global remote employees is rising.
 Experts expect this trend to continue to rise for the foreseeable future.
 After looking at the stats, we're not surprised.
 Did you know that: